robinhoodis/example.com/docs/class2/module1/lab09/lab09.rst

    <a href="https://devcentral.f5.com/d/icontrolr-rest-api-user-guide-version-1300-241" target="_blank">More information on the BIG-IP REST interface</a>

 .. note::  **We are using Postman for demonstration purposes.
-All of the REST commands could also be issued via curl as well.**
+All of the REST commands could also be issued via curl if desired.**

 .. image:: /_static/class2/jumpbox_open-postman.png
    :align: left